wumiguo/JedAIToolkit/README.md

 The next version will add support for more formats: SPARQL endpoints, JSON, MongoDB, Oracle and SQL Server.

 ### Block Building
-It clusters entities into blocks in a lazy manner that relies on unsupervised blocking keys: every token in an attribute value forms a key.
+It clusters entities into overlapping blocks in a lazy manner that relies on unsupervised blocking keys: every token in an attribute value forms a key.
 Blocks are then extracted, possibly using a transformation, based on its equality or on its similarity with other keys.

 The following methods are currently supported:
  1) Standard/Token Blocking